Sirbaz Khan: Career

 In July 2022, Sirbaz climbed the 8,611 m high K2 — the 2nd highest mountain in the world.

 In August 2022, Sirbaz successfully climbed the 8,080 m high Gasherbrum-I, the 11th highest mountain in the world.

 In October 2023, Sirbaz summited the world’s sixth-highest peak, Cho Oyu (8,201 metres), in Tibet.
 Later in October 2023, Sirbaz Khan and Naila Kiani called off their attempted ascent of Shishapangma peak in Tibet, after surviving an avalanche near its summit.

 In May 2024, Sirbaz reached the summit of the world's highest peak Mount Everest, in Nepal without using supplemental oxygen.

-In September 2024, Sirbaz and Shehroze Kashif began their final ascent to Shishapangma the last of the world's 14 eight-thousander's peak and on 3 October, they successfully reached the summit making Sirbaz the first Pakistani to climb all 14 of the eight thousander mountains.
+In September 2024, Sirbaz and Shehroze Kashif began their final ascent to Shishapangma the last of the world's 14 eight-thousander peaks and on 3 October, they successfully reached the summit making Sirbaz the first Pakistani to climb all 14 of the eight thousander mountains.

 In May 2025, Sirbaz reached the summit of Kangchenjunga and became the first Pakistani to climb all 14 of the eight-thousanders without supplemental oxygen.